stanmaz/BBOalert/README.md

 https://addons.mozilla.org/en-US/firefox/addon/bboalert

-Firefox is the default browser for which BBOalert is fully supported.

 ### Chrome

-The extension is not published in Google's web-store.
-Firefox is available for all platforms and there is no reason not to use it.
-Hoever, if for some particular reason you are bound to Chrome, you can install BBOalert with the CHROME browser manually from source code :
+The extension is not published in Google's web-store.  therefore, you should install it in the CHROME browser manually from source code :

-- download BBOalert project source files in a ZIP-container ("Clone or Download" button, then "Download ZIP")
+- download BBOalert project source files in a ZIP file ("Clone or Download" button, then "Download ZIP")
-- Navigate to the "Downloads" directory, open the ZIP-container and expand it.
+- Navigate to the "Downloads" directory, open the ZIP container and expand it.
 This will create a subdirectory "BBOalert-master" containing project's source files.
 - open Chrome browser tab with "chrome://extensions"
-- make sure the Developer Mode is switched ON (in right-upper corner)
+- make sure the Developer Mode is turned ON (in right-upper corner)
 - click at "Load Unpacked" button and navigate to the "BBOalert-master" directory and confirm.
-BBOalert should appear on the list of installed extensions
+BBOalert should appear on the list of the installed extensions

-Note : CHROME does not support extensions under Android.
-You should use YANDEX browser instead.
-The installation procedure is identical, except the last step : you should select the manifest.json file to complete the installation.

 ## How to use

 The data should be stored in a CSV-formatted text file.
 BBOalert uses the clipboard to read this file and to export eventual updates.

-BBOalert requires following conditions :
+BBOalert requires the following :

 - BBO in split screen mode (Account + Settings + Split Screen)
 - BBO used with 'Confirm Bids' enabled (Account + Settings + Confirm Bids)